commonsharp/SurvivalProject-Server/README.md

 **When I say that a game mode (such as soccer) is working, I mean that you can start a game, the rounds system is working (in this case - goals), you can finish a game and see the results of who won and who lost.
 The elements/code/experience/guild experience gained is not implemented yet.
 Also you don't get kills/downs/wins/loses.
 It just means the game mode is opertional.**

 # TODO
+- [ ] Lose code/cash/coins when you make a purchase.
 - [x] Auto register if the username does not exist.
 - [ ] Make sure chests only give code and not experience.
 - [ ] Unpack b6oy's sp2.exe and get rid of the badboys.